Writing good image alt text

 Alt text does not replace sight.
 It replaces the information the image provides for that page.

-Avoid phrases like “image of” or “photo of” unless they add useful information, as screen readers already announce images.
+Focusing only on what matters keeps content usable.
+This includes avoiding phrases like “image of” or “photo of” unless they add useful information, as screen readers will already announce them as images.

 "CGI illustration of proposed housing development with homes, roads and central green space."